djsaunde/research/README.md

 # GitHub research journal

-Organizing research outputs into a version-controlled repository.
+Organizing research outputs and artifacts into a version-controlled repository.